What is cat grass?

 - 11% of cats were not observed eating plants at all

 - Only 27% of the cats vomited afterwards

 A common theory is that cats eat grass because they feel unwell and ingestion helps them to vomit, which may help the cat to feel better.
 The researchers concluded that this is unlikely, and a more logical explanation is that grass consumption is an instinctive behaviour to purge the gastrointestinal tract of parasitic worms.

 When cats groom themselves, they inevitably ingest fur which can build up in the stomach.
 Adding to the vomiting theory, another possible reason for grass consumption is to assist with the passage of hairballs out of the body either through vomiting or via the feces.

 Grass acts as a laxative

-The indigestible fibre adds bulk to the feces which makes them easier to pass out of the body which can help speed up the passage of feces.
+The indigestible fibre adds bulk to the feces which makes them easier to pass out of the body and can help speed up the passage of feces.

 Cat grass contains nutrients and micronutrients

-In particular, cat grass contains folic acid (vitamin B9) an essential vitamin which performs several roles such as helping with the formation of hemoglobin and the synthesis and repair of DNA.
+In particular, cat grass contains folic acid (vitamin B9) an essential vitamin that performs several roles such as helping with the formation of hemoglobin and the synthesis and repair of DNA.

 Types of cat grass